 Linda Drake joined SBE in 2012.
 For over 10 years she worked at Pierce County Careers Connection as a project manager and as director.
-She led projects and initiatives supporting college-readiness and the successful transition of division.
-He has a Ph.D. in Educational Leadership and plays a key role in projects and research about education reporting, accountability, and equity.
+She led projects and initiatives supporting college-readiness and the successful transition of high school students to post-secondary education and careers.